pykeen/pykeen/docs/source/tutorial/node_piece.rst

        embedding_dim=64,
    )

+**Note on Anchor Distances**: As of now, the anchor distances are considered implicitly, i.e., when performing actual tokenization via shortest paths or BFS we do sort anchors by proximity and keep top-K nearest.
+The anchor distance embedding as a positional feature to be added to anchor embedding is not yet implemented.

 ***************************************************************************************************
  How many total anchors `num_anchors` and anchors & relations `num_tokens` do I need for my graph?
 ***************************************************************************************************